8 March 2021 –

 Although the UNCAC country review of Zimbabwe has been completed, only the executive summary has been published on the UNODC country profiles page – the government’s self-assessment checklist and the full country report have been kept secret.
 Although ACT-SA tried to engage in a dialogue with government officials while writing this report, they did not receive responses to these requests.

 Read the full civil society report in English here.
-Two translated versions of the report in the local languages Shona and Ndebele will be made available here as soon as they are ready.
+Two translated versions of the report in the local languages are available here in Shona, and here in Ndebele.

 The government of Zimbabwe has yet to show an interest in and genuine commitment to enforcing anti-corruption laws and punishing offenders.
 The perception of a lacking commitment may result from many Politically Exposed Persons (PEPs) being implicated in corruption scandals, but often escaping investigations and prosecutions.
 The National Prosecuting Authority (NPA) stands accused of weak prosecution and political interference in its activities, which frustrates anti-corruption efforts, since accused persons either end up being acquitted or the prosecution process takes very long to be finalised.
 Furthermore, corruption by law enforcement agents themselves is worrying, especially when they are bribed to scuttle investigations of corruption cases.